ferrous-systems/ram-loader/README.md

   - `.data` variables work
     - these are initialized on startup by `cortex-m-rt`
     - initial values are in Flash (normally), at Load Memory Address (not Virtual Memory Address)

+## TODOs

+- create blanks, skeleton project, instructions
+- NOTE that board must be reset to flash a new program

+## Nice to have & cleanups

+- fix bug in flip-link and use flip-link in `ram-loader` FW
+- add error message to `host-tool` for `InvalidAddress` response
+- make `payload_size` larger
+- use `defmt` in `app` FW
+- refactor `ram-loader` `main` into subfunctions
+- LED indicator that ramloader is waiting for a new program
+- clean up / remove debug statements (or put them behind env_logger)